Where is the Georgia Strait?

 The Salish Sea

-Georgia Strait, Puget Sound and the Strait of Juan de Fuca are together known as the Salish Sea (shown in red on the map above), in recognition of the Coast Salish peoples who have lived in this region for millenia.
+Georgia Strait, Puget Sound and the Strait of Juan de Fuca are together known as the Salish Sea (outlined in red on the map above), in recognition of the Coast Salish peoples who have lived in this region for millennia.
 Together, these bodies of water form a huge estuary system, a place where hundreds of rivers flow into the sea.
 From tiny creeks, all the way to the huge Fraser River, these fresh water sources help to feed and shape the unique characteristics of the region and make the Strait of Georgia a body of water rich with a great diversity of life.

 Georgia Strait is among the most biologically productive marine ecosystems in the world, providing critical habitat for a huge diversity of fish, marine mammals, invertebrates, shorebirds and marine plants – and it needs our protection.

 The Strait supports an estimated 3000 species of marine life and has a wide variety of marine habitats.